ykachube/cdk-fargate-public-dns/README.md

 be 'RUNNING' of an `ECS Task State Change` event.
 It is also specifically tied to the Service and Cluster passed into the constructor.

-## I was here

-Note that I built this in my free time.
-This has nothing to do with my employer.

-Enjoy! -Ray